massclown/HalfSwordTrainerMod/README.md

 MajorVersion = 5
 MinorVersion = 1
 ```

+If the game is unplayable at all, disable UE4SS or reinstall the game (whatever is faster/easier).

 ### Mod does not load?
 Make sure UE4SS loads and observe its logs.
 It should mention `HalfSwordTrainerMod`.